 - 1 teaspoon pure vanilla extract

-- Preheat the oven to 350 degrees F. Grease two 8 inch cake pans, line with parchment rounds (I cut them out myself to fit the bottom of the pans, prevents sticking), and grease the parchment paper as well.
-Sprinkle lightly with flour.
+- Preheat the oven to 350 degrees F. Grease two 8 inch cake pans and line the bottoms with parchment rounds (I cut them out myself to fit the bottom of the pans to prevent sticking.)

-- In a measuring cup, combine the almond milk and apple cider vinegar.
-Let sit a few minutes until it curdles (this is your vegan buttermilk).
+- Vegan buttermilk: In a measuring cup, combine the soy milk and apple cider vinegar.
+Let sit a few minutes until it curdles (this is your vegan buttermilk.)

-- In a medium sized bowl, drain the chickpeas to collect the liquid from the can.
+- Aquafaba: In a medium sized bowl, drain the chickpeas to collect the liquid from the can.
 (Rinse the chickpeas and refrigerate for another use.)
 Measure 1/2 cup of aquafaba.
 With a hand mixer, mix on medium-high speed for 1-2 minutes, until light and foamy.
 Set aside.

-- In a large bowl, add the softened butter, sugar and lemon zest.
-Stir to combine.
+- In a large bowl, add the softened butter, oil, sugar and lemon zest.
 Beat on medium speed with the handheld mixer until light and fluffy, about 3 minutes.
 Now add in the lemon and vanilla extracts and beat to combine.
 If using the yellow food coloring, add it in now as well.

-- On low speed, add in the almond milk mixture and aquafaba and mix.
+- On low speed, add in the vegan buttermilk and aquafaba and mix.
 Now add the flour, sprinkle the baking powder and salt on top of the flour and mix on low until well combined, about 1-2 minutes, scraping the sides as needed with a spatula.
+Do not over mix.

 - Divide the batter equally in the prepared pans.
 Bake for 30-35 minutes, until a toothpick inserted comes out clean.
 Let cool on wire racks for 5-10 minutes, then run a knife around the edges to loosen, and carefully invert the cakes onto your hand.
 Remove the parchment paper and place on a wire rack to cool completely.